-For private school administrators, admissions and enrollment goals are always of primary concern.
+For school administrators, admissions and enrollment goals are always of primary concern.

 You’re probably already aware of the benefits of increased student retention, like greater revenue, more engagement, and a close-knit community.

-Especially in today’s highly competitive environment, public schools should constantly listen, gather feedback, and evolve in order to meet each student’s needs appropriately.
+Especially in today’s highly competitive environment, public schools should constantly listen, gather feedback, and evolve to meet each student’s needs appropriately.

 This article will give you five actionable strategies for reducing drop-out rates and improving student satisfaction at your institution.